erxes/erxes/docs/docs/plugin-tutorials/core-plugins/sales.md

 ### Setting up Sales Pipeline

-The Sales Pipeline plugin is available at erxes marketplace for all users when you get started with erxes.
+The Sales Pipeline plugin is available at erxes **<a href="https://erxes.io/marketplace">marketplace</a>** for all users when you get started with erxes.
 It comes with Cards plugin for free as it’s one of the core plugins erxes provides.

-⚙️ Self-hosted client, please go to the plugin installation documentation to intsal the Card plugin after installing the erxes XOS.
+⚙️ Self-hosted client, please go to <a href="https://docs.erxes.io/docs/category/-plugins">**the plugin installation documentation**</a> to intsal the Card plugin after installing the erxes XOS.

-‍💻  SaaS clients, when you sign-up to erxes Sales Pipeline plugin will be there already, so just go aling with this guideline to get started with this plugin.
+‍💻  SaaS clients, when you sign-up to erxes, Sales Pipeline plugin will be there already, so just go along with this guideline to get started with this plugin.

 ### Creating your sales pipeline